rse/tokenizr/README.md

   transaction.
 The first one which succeeds (does not throw an exception and returns a value) leads to the successful result.
-In case all alternatives failed (all throw an exception), the exception of the most-specific alterative (the one with the largest transaction depth) is re-thrown.
+In case all alternatives failed (all throw an exception), the exception of the most-specific alternative (the one with the largest transaction depth) is re-thrown.
 The `this` in each callback function points to the `Tokenizr` object on which `alternatives` was called.